nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-i/index.md

 Growing up in Greece, I was convinced there was no other place as beautiful.
 Switzerland changed my mind.
 In the winter, the snow covers the tops of the mountains, which blend magnetically in the lake waters.
 In the summer, the whole country is transformed into an endless green land.

 While you're enjoying your trekking on a mountain, it is very likely to meet a cow.
-You can hear them far away from their ringing bells they carry.
+You can hear them far away from the ringing bells they carry.
 You will also sense the smell.

 ![wolfgang-hasselmann-aj4wPhXF3hA-unsplash.jpg](images/wolfgang-hasselmann-aj4wPhXF3hA-unsplash.jpg)
 _Credit: [Wolfgang Hasselmann](https://unsplash.com/photos/aj4wPhXF3hA)_